LU1GYX/Pokedex/README.md

 You need:
 * **gcc/gnu C compiler**

-To compile the project, you hav two ways:
+To compile the project, you have two ways:
 * **Code::Blocks Project**
 * **Via Command Line** (CMD is Fine)